 There was a period of my life where I had Greek yogurt, blueberries, and walnuts for breakfast every morning.
 Since then I've come to realize that dairy doesn't do me any favors, so I forego it 95% of the time, but I do still love the tart satisfaction of a thick creamy yogurt!
 In addition to the flavor and that texture that I crave, I also try to eat yogurt regularly for the benefit of the probiotics that it provides.
 Store bought dairy-free yogurt often contains added sugar or thickeners, however, which I try to avoid, not to mention the hefty price tag that it carries.
 I started making my own homemade yogurt a couple of years ago and it really couldn't be easier!

-- Yogurt starter (I use this one by Custom Probiotics, one large scoop per batch // this one is good too)
+- Yogurt starter (I use this one by Custom Probiotics, one large scoop per batch // this one is good too) EDIT: I recently also did this with 1/4 cup Coconut Cult as a starter!

 - Optional: 2 tbsp pure maple syrup